openvinotoolkit/open_model_zoo/models/intel/machine-translation-nar-en-ru-0001/README.md

 ## Use Case and High-Level Description

-This is a English-Russian machine translation model based on non-autoregressive Transformer topology.
+This is an English-Russian machine translation model based on non-autoregressive Transformer topology.

 Tokenization occurs using the SentencePieceBPETokenizer (see the demo code for implementation details) and the enclosed tokenizer_src and tokenizer_tgt folders.